Tony Rich

-Antonio Jeffries (born November 19, 1971), better known as Tony Rich and The Tony Rich Project, is an American Grammy-award-winning Contemporary singer-songwriter best known for his hit single "Nobody Knows".
+Antonio Jeffries (born November 19, 1971), better known as Tony Rich and The Tony Rich Project, is an American Grammy Award-winning R&B singer-songwriter best known for his 1995 hit single "Nobody Knows".

 Early career

 Rich was born in Detroit, Michigan, United States, and first attracted attention through the production team of Tim & Bob.
 The duo convinced Perri "Pebbles" Reid (then the wife of L.A.
 Reid, co-founder of LaFace Records) to listen to Rich over the phone.
 Rich was hired as a house songwriter for LaFace Records, penning hit singles for artists such as Toni Braxton, Boyz II Men, TLC, A Few Good Men and Johnny Gill.
 As incoming Vice President of A&R, Eddie F then convinced L.A.
 Reid to sign him as an artist.
 Later, Rich mixed elements of jazz, rock and soul music into his own tracks.